artisan-roaster-scope/artisan/wiki/Installation.md

 Installation Linux
 ------------------

+1. Install USB/serial driver4

+Note that the FTDI serial driver is built-in for most Linux kernels after 3.5.

+2. Download and install the Artisan Linux installer for your platform

 The Linux package is compatible with Ubuntu Linux 12.04/12.10 (glibc 2.15) and CentOS 6.3/6.4 (glibc 2.12).
 For now, we simply offer a .deb Debian package as well as an .rpm Redhat package that you have to install manually.
 This can be done by either double clicking the package icon from your file viewer or by entering the following commands in a shell.

 **Ubuntu/Debian**